6 Ways To Deal With The Silent Treatment In A Relationship

 It's their issue, not yours.

-6. Consider therapy.
+6. Consider professional therapy.

+Silent treatment in a relationship is emotional abuse.
 Putting up with silent treatment can take its toll on you.

 You may become angry, depressed, and anxious because of how you’re being treated.